-(A) A child care certificate for provisional limited certification may be issued when the county department of job and family services (CDJFS) determines that all of the following are met:
+(A) The county department of job and family services (CDJFS) shall issue a certificate for provisional limited certification when all of the following are met:

 (2) The JFS 01642 "Application/Inspection Form for Type B Limited Certification" (rev. 10/2010) is completed and signed by the provider and has been submitted to the CDJFS.